Energy transfer and vortex structures: Visualizing the incompressible turbulent energy cascade: Introduction

-The importance of understanding the nature of how energy cascades down to the dissipative scale cannot be overstated.
-In fact, the development of subgrid-scale models in the context of large-eddy simulations (LES), one of the most used numerical techniques in fluid dynamics, amounts to providing a parameterization of the energy transfer from the resolved to the unresolved scales of a flow in a numerical simulation~\citep{Smagorinsky:1963,Bardina:1980,Metais:1996}.
+The importance of understanding how energy cascades down to the dissipative scale cannot be overstated.
+The question arises naturally in order to model the decay of turbulence~\citep{Batchelor:1947,Batchelor:1948a,Batchelor:1948b,Moffatt:2002}, and, by extension, the decay of turbulence generated by a grid in a wind tunnel~\citep{Ueberoi:1963,vAtta:1968,Warhaft:1978,Sreenivasan:1980,Antonia:2003,Sinhuber:2015}.
+Additionally, the development of subgrid-scale models in the context of large-eddy simulations (LES), one of the most used numerical techniques in fluid dynamics, amounts to providing a parameterization of the energy transfer from the resolved to the unresolved scales of a flow in a numerical simulation~\citep{Smagorinsky:1963,Leonard:1975,Bardina:1980,Germano:1991,Meneveau:1994,Metais:1996}.
 Due to its significance, this problem has been extensively studied, even in the simplest case of homogeneous, isotropic turbulence, both experimentally~\citep{Liu:1994,Tao:2002,Katz:2010} and numerically~\citep{Menon:1994,Kerr:1996,Meneveau:2000}.
-One of the main research questions is quantifying the locality of the energy transfer in Fourier space.
-Detailed studies of the contribution of triads of wavenumbers in the energy transfer point to a subtle structure: some of the triads contribute to a nonlocal energy transfer~\citep{Domaradzki:1990}, with possible consequences to the structure and dynamics of the smallest structures in the flow~\citep{Brasseur:1994,Yeung:1995}.
+One of the main research questions is quantifying the locality of the energy transfer in Fourier space~\citep{Kraichnan:1966,Zhou:1993,Mininni:2005,Domaradzki:2009,Aluie:2009,Eyink:2009}.
+Detailed studies of the contribution of triads of wavenumbers in the energy transfer point to a subtle structure: some of the triads contribute to a nonlocal energy transfer~\citep{Domaradzki:1990}, with possible consequences to the structure and dynamics of the smallest eddies in the flow~\citep{Brasseur:1994,Yeung:1995}.
 The locality of the energy transfer in Fourier space can also be directly studied by representing the flux of energy between wavenumber bands~\citep{Favier:2014,Verma:2018,Alexakis:2005}, a method which we will use extensively here.
-We note that the analysis in terms of wavenumber bands can also be used for more complex flows, e.g. involving convection and rotation~\citep{Favier:2014}, and in the case of magnetohydrodynamic turbulence, this approach reveals subtle exchanges between kinetic and magnetic energy~\citep{Mininni:2005}.
+We note that the analysis in terms of wavenumber bands can also be used for more complex flows, e.g. involving convection and rotation~\citep{Favier:2014,Kunnen:2016}, and in the case of magnetohydrodynamic turbulence, this approach reveals subtle exchanges between kinetic and magnetic energy~\citep{Mininni:2005,Alexakis:2005,Aluie:2010,Teaca:2011}.